Events

 Themal Ellawala

-This talk explores how commercial sex work is valued differently and is negotiated as both productive and reproductive labour.
+This talk on 30th April 2025 by Themal Ellawala (University of Illinois, Chicago) explores how commercial sex work is valued differently and is negotiated as both productive and reproductive labour.
 These findings hold implications for the pre-existing theories of gendered labour divisions in Sri Lanka.
 Through ethnographic fieldwork tracing the work of women, men, queer, and trans sex workers, this talk suggests sex work as a facet in various social binaries – highlighting the relationship between sex work and various aspects of social productivity.
 He explores the perspectives and concerns of the sex-workers but also of the clients and their respective partners and through this identifies the rifts in the narrative around the role sex-work plays in the division of labour in Sri Lanka.
-The talk highlights the role sex-work can play within domestic relationships and how it fills gaps that exist whether financially or domestically for the involved parties.
+Themal highlights the role sex-work can play within domestic relationships and how it fills gaps that exist whether financially or domestically for the involved parties.

 Transnational Foundations: Women Migrant Domestic Workers Building ‘Modern’ Homes and Challenging Gender and Social Hierarchies in Nelibewa, Sri Lanka